bombus leucorum …. White tail

 Bumblebees pack their pollen baskets with pollen and can carry back to the nest anywhere between 25% and 75% of their own body weight this way.

-In the photograph to the right, you can see this bee’s pollen basket.
+In the photograph above, you can see this bee’s pollen basket.

 From their feet the bumblebees secrete a scent with which they mark the flowers they have visited and harvested.

-Any bees that visit a flower that another bee has harvested can tell right away from this scent that the bee left on the flower.
+Any bees that visit a flower that another bee has harvested can tell right away from the scent which the bee left on the flower.

-This saves the bumblebee’s time and energy, as they waste neither on flowers that another bee has visited.
+This saves the bumblebee’s time and energy, because they waste neither on flowers that another bee has visited.

 Although the female bumblebee does not normally sting unless it feels threatened, if they do sting they can sting more than once.